Climate Change

 Shin-Koyasu Technology Front

-In FY2022 we achieved our goal of reducing energy use through various energy-saving activities, recording an actual reduction of 31,000 t-CO2 emissions per year against a target reduction of at least 25,000 t-CO2.
-From FY2017 to FY2022, the result of our energy conservation programs was a cumulative reduction of approximately 130,000 t-CO2 emissions.
+In FY2023 we achieved our goal of reducing energy use through various energy-saving activities, recording an actual reduction of 23,000 t-CO2 emissions per year against a target of at least 19,000 t-CO2.
+From FY2017 to FY2023 the result of our energy conservation programs was a cumulative reduction of approximately 150,000 t-CO2 emissions.

-To promote energy conservation and efficiency at each facility, we endeavor to improve and incorporate new technologies while periodically addressing priority areas and assessing the progress of improvements at meetings of our Energy Conservation Committee.
+To promote energy conservation and efficiency at each facility, we endeavor to improve and incorporate new technologies.
+These include smart factories and waste heat utilization as well as improvements in manufacturing and testing processes and temperature management of auxiliary equipment.
+We have established processes whereby we periodically address priority areas and assess the progress of improvements.

 Value Chains

-As climate change continues in the form of global warming, damage due to water-related natural disasters including typhoons and heavy rains is becoming more apparent every year.
+As climate change continues in the form of global warming, damage caused by water-related natural disasters including typhoons and heavy rains is becoming more apparent every year.
 These events impact on the production of component manufacturers and on logistics, increasing the risk of disruption to our manufacturing processes and product supplies.

 Kioxia Group has targeted all business units with the drafting of business continuity management (BCM) policies, and has established response protocols that take account of a variety of risks, including natural disasters.